verlok/blog-11ty/content/blog/2026-07-07_should-we-stop-using-the-word-responsive-for-design/index.md

 ---
 title: 'Should we stop using the word "Responsive" for design?'
-description: 'How Ethan Marcotte''s 2010 definition of "responsive" is colliding with Google''s "adaptive" layouts for Android foldables and the web performance INP metric.'
+description: "How Ethan Marcotte's 2010 definition of \"responsive\" is colliding with mobile app guidelines on \"adaptability\" and web performance interactivity metrics."
 date: 2026-07-07
 tags:
   - web design